 Questions to answer

 Who will be the person, or people on the hook for all of this debt?
 It sounds like the son has his name on about 34k worth of debt, while the PLUS loans are in the name of the parents.
 If things stay this way, it is a huge burden on the parents, even if the son is making all of the payments.
-When deciding who ideally holds each debt, look at it from a borrowing perspective.
 The more debt you have to your name, the harder it will be to buy a home or get any other sort of loan.
-(Note: We can’t exactly just swap the debt from one person to the next, but we do have some ways of shifting it in certain circumstances)
+(Note: We can’t exactly just swap the debt from one person to the next, but we do have some ways of shifting it in certain circumstances.)

 Will any of us ever take advantage of the programs associated with the federal student loans?
 It sounds like the family is doing well on the income and credit score front, but when you owe close to $150,000; there is a lot to consider.
 The two biggest perks to keeping your loans with the federal government are the student loan forgiveness programs (such as public service) and income driven repayment plans (such as IBR).
 Though there are some limitations to the PLUS loans, they still have better perks than what will be available on the private market.